thi-ng/blog/2019/20190307-of-umbrellas-transducers-reactive-streams-pt2.md

 ingredient in the thi.ng/umbrella project and are used extensively by several of its packages.

-There\'s already a number (dozens) of older transducer libraries available for JavaScript.
+There's already a number (dozens) of older transducer libraries available for JavaScript.
 With [thi.ng/transducers](https://github.com/thi-ng/umbrella/tree/master/packages/transducers) (and its sibling packages) I was aiming for an alternative, more comprehensive,